Current

 are 400 trees growing right now that were taken into

 orbit around the moon during one of the Apollo missions.
+One of them, having flown on Apollo 14, was planted in 1971 in the Capitol Park in Sacramento, California.

 The